Aliases for CDK5RAP3 Gene

 GeneCards Summary for CDK5RAP3 Gene

 CDK5RAP3 (CDK5 Regulatory Subunit Associated Protein 3) is a Protein Coding gene.
-GO annotations related to this gene include protein kinase binding and cyclin binding.
+Diseases associated with CDK5RAP3 include Embryoma and Renal Cysts And Diabetes Syndrome.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and cyclin binding.

 Probable tumor suppressor initially identified as a CDK5R1 interactor controlling cell proliferation (PubMed:12054757, PubMed:12737517).
 Negatively regulates NF-kappa-B-mediated gene transcription through the control of RELA phosphorylation (PubMed:17785205, PubMed:20228063).
 Also regulates mitotic G2/M transition checkpoint and mitotic G2 DNA damage checkpoint (PubMed:15790566, PubMed:19223857).
 Through its interaction with CDKN2A/ARF and MDM2 may induce MDM2-dependent p53/TP53 ubiquitination, stabilization and activation in the nucleus, thereby promoting G1 cell cycle arrest and inhibition of cell proliferation (PubMed:16173922).
 May play a role in the unfolded protein response, mediating the ufmylation of multiple proteins in response to endoplasmic reticulum stress (PubMed:23152784).
 May also play a role in the rupture of the nuclear envelope during apoptosis (PubMed:23478299).
 May regulate MAPK14 activity by regulating its dephosphorylation by PPM1D/WIP1 (PubMed:21283629).